Hypothesis Testing For Network Data in Functional Neuroimaging: Statistical Inference on Samples of Networks

-where $\Sig:=\cov[\phi(L)]$ and $\phi(\cdot)$ denotes the half-vectorization of its matrix argument. \end{thm} A proof of this theorem and the full set of assumptions are provided in appendix \ref{app:clt}.
-The argument is a specialization of a general result due to \citet{Bhattacharya2013}.
-The result stated in the theorm has fundamental significance regarding our goal of developing analogues of classical testing strategies for the analysis of network data objects.
+A proof of this theorem and the full set of assumptions are provided in the Supplementary Material.
+The argument is a specialization of a general result due to \citet{Bhattacharya2016}.
+The result stated in the theorem has fundamental significance regarding our goal of developing analogues of classical testing strategies for the analysis of network data objects.
 It is an asymptotic result stating that, given a sufficient number of samples from a population of networks, an appropriately defined notion of sample average behaves in a classical manner: It possesses a statistical distribution that is approximately multivariate normal, centered on the population mean $\mu$ and with covariance $\Sigma$.
+Note that this population covariance is assumed to be positive definite, even though its sample estimate needs not be positive definite, as we will see in our examples.
+In such cases, we will estimate that covariance matrix using a method due to \citet{Schafer2005}.

+Theorem \ref{thm:clt} can be straightforwardly extended in order to select specific entries in the Laplacians under scrutiny.
+Such sub-matrices would correspond to certain sub-graphs of interest.
+In particular, given an orthogonal projection matrix, $\Ga$, and using the fact that such central limit results are preserved under linearity, we obtain the following generalization of Theorem \ref{thm:clt},

+In the context of neuroimaging, this may allow to identify subnetworks of specific interest, such as the so-called default mode network, for instance \citep{Greicius2003}.
+We will study the properties of this neuroanatomical network in the sequel.